 The crust dough will be very sticky, so use a spatula to spread it into a 9-inch tart pan.
 Bake @ 400 F for 15 minutes.
 Remove from oven and she’s ready for the filling.

 While the crust is baking, make the coconut chocolate ganache.
 When you open the refrigerated can of full fat coconut milk, the solids should be on the top.
 Scoop out the solid coconut fat with a spoon and discard the liquid.
-Over medium heat, melt the coconut fat and 12 individual squares of Beauty Bar Chocolate (1-1/3 packages-each package contains 9 individual squares).
+Over medium heat, melt the coconut fat and the vegan chocolate.

 Doesn’t this coconut chocolate ganache look tasty?
 I know, let’s get a spoon, am I a right?